MuhammedZohaib/My-Second-Brain/OOP/Debugging Java.md

 >Debugging is twice as hard as wiriting the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are by defination, not smart enough to debug it.

 * Small Focused methods vs. one giant method
-* Group with packaes and classes
+* Group with packages and classes
-* Blank Lines, Identation, Spaces
+* Blank Lines, Identification, Spaces
 * See Structure and flow of code
-* Representive variable names
+* Representative variable names
 * Avoid Excessive Abbreviations

 **Easier To Read Easier To Debug**